intel/intel-extension-for-pytorch/docs/tutorials/features.rst

 DPC++ Extension
 ---------------

-Intel® Extension for PyTorch\* provides C++ APIs to get DPCPP queue and configure floating-point math mode.
+Intel® Extension for PyTorch\* provides C++ APIs to get SYCL queue and configure floating-point math mode.

 Check the `API Documentation`_ for the details of API functions. `DPC++ Extension <features/DPC++_Extension.md>`_ describes how to write customized DPC++ kernels with a practical example and build it with setuptools and CMake.